crodier/software-blog/_posts/2025-03-14-enterprise-anti-patterns.md

 Working on a bad product or failed business, will be much more dissatisfying, for your engineering community.

+#### Psychology notes of coding and business:

-Coding is a challenging human activity, painstaking labor.
+1. Coding is a challenging human activity, painstaking and frustrating labor.
+1. Anything outside one's control; one will complain about.
+2. It feels good to blame external forces (defelct blame.)

 Deployment independence may be solved, and developers will find something else to complain about.
 So let them complain about